philipdarke/rsync-backup/README.md

 ### <a name="input">Input file</a>

-A [template `input_rules.rsync` file](https://github.com/philipdarke/rsync-backup/blob/master/input.rsync) is provided.
+A [template `input_rules.rsync` file](https://github.com/philipdarke/rsync-backup/blob/master/input_rules.rsync) is provided.
 See the [tutorial](https://github.com/philipdarke/rsync-backup/blob/master/TUTORIAL.md) for usage examples.

-1. Individual files or directories to include in the backup should start with `+` e.g. `+ ~/notes.md` or `+ ~/`.
+1. Individual files or directories to include in the backup should start with "+" e.g. `+ ~/notes.md` or `+ ~/`.
 When a directory is included, all subdirectories will also be included.
-1. Individual directories to exclude from the backup should start with `-` e.g. `- ~/gems/`.
+1. Individual directories to exclude from the backup should start with "-" e.g. `- ~/gems/`.
 All subdirectories will also be excluded.
 It is not possible to exclude a specific file, only a directory and its subdirectories.
-1. If you want to exclude every instance of a named directory, start with `*` with no closing back/forward slash.
+1. If you want to exclude every instance of a named directory, start with "*" with no closing back/forward slash.
 For example, adding the line `* .venv` will exclude from the backup **all** paths that include `/.venv/`.
 1. All directories must end in a forward-slash.
 1. Blank lines and lines starting with `#` (e.g. for comments) are ignored.
+1. Windows paths can also be provided if using the Windows Subsystem for Linux (see [below](#wsl)).

-### `rsync_rules`
+### rsync_rules

 `rsync_rules` generates the pattern rules file only.